MarchiLG/CVC/README.md

   `.env.enc` — there is no recovery.
 Keep it somewhere safe (a password manager), separate from the project.

-`.env.enc` is gitignored, same as `.env` used to be — it should never be committed.

 ### Stopping the application